akupemulaygbaik/Portofolio/Portofolio.md

 ---

-## About Me
+## 👋 About Me

-I'm a Smart Contract Security Researcher focused on identifying security vulnerabilities in blockchain systems and EVM-based smart contracts.
+I'm a **Smart Contract Security Researcher** focused on identifying security vulnerabilities in blockchain systems and EVM-based smart contracts.

-My primary focus is Solidity and smart contract security, with additional experience working with blockchain technologies and systems-level development.
+My primary focus is **Solidity and smart contract security**, with additional experience working with blockchain technologies and systems-level development.

 I enjoy breaking down complex protocols, understanding their intended behavior, and finding the assumptions that can fail under adversarial conditions.

 ---

-## Security Experience
+## 🔐 Security Experience

 ### Audit Contests

 I've participated in smart contract security audit contests and received multiple valid findings.

-Selected results:
+**Selected results:**

 | Platform | Protocol | Severity | Result |
 |---|---|---:|---|